AlaPwc/vm-deployment/README.md

 # vm-deployment
-This Repo used to build PoC for deployment app in multi cloud Provider
+This Repo used to build PoC for deployment app in multi cloud